This easy strawberry cake filling is made with fresh, juicy strawberries, requires just four simple ingredients, and bursts with strawberry flavor.

 Substitutions

-Sugar- you can replace the sugar with stevia or natural sweetener for your preference.
+Sugar- you can replace the sugar with brown sugar, stevia, or a natural sweetener, for your preference.

 Fruit- you can make this filling with other berries like blueberries, raspberries, blackberries, etc.